An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Conclusions and future work

 As a conclusion of this work, and in view of the state of the art, we encourage future contributions in the area to be tested under multiple environments and configurations.
 Frameworks like \sinergym{} can be very useful in this regard.

-\edited{Addressing the problem of building energy optimization from the perspective of multi-agent systems is another interesting approach for which standardized comparisons are also necessary.
-These are solutions that have already been proposed \cite{nagarathinam2020marco,yu2020multi,hanumaiah2021distributed} offering several advantages in large buildings where coordination between multiple independent HVAC controllers is required.}
+Addressing the problem of building energy optimization from the perspective of multi-agent systems is another interesting approach for which standardized comparisons are also necessary.
+These solutions offer several advantages in large buildings where coordination between multiple independent HVAC controllers is required \cite{nagarathinam2020marco,yu2020multi}.

 From a wider perspective, it would also be interesting to extend these studies with configurations where the use of green energies is considered as a variable to be optimized, given the rise of smart grids and renewable energies.
 For this purpose, the continued use of common evaluation frameworks and methodologies will enable the comparison of results, the standardization of the field, and the joint progress towards the improvement of building energy optimization.